YU-Zhejian/art_modern/Readme.md

 #### Using Conda

 [Conda](https://docs.conda.io/) (or [Mamba](https://mamba.readthedocs.io/en/latest/)/[micromamba](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html)) is a popular open-source package and environment management system that simplifies the installation and management of software packages and their dependencies.
 Before processing, make sure you've installed Conda >=25.7.0 by `conda --version`.
-Then:
+Then, to create an environment named `art_modern_bioconda` with the package installed:

 ```shell
 conda create -y -n art_modern_bioconda -c bioconda -c conda-forge art_modern
 ```

-to create an environment named `art_modern_bioconda` with the package installed.

 #### Compiling the Source Code